 If there’s going to be toys… there needs to be storage.
 Whether you go for cabinets with doors or open shelving, you’re probably going to want to separate toys into storage boxes so they are easy to access for those little ones.
 The IKEA Kallax system shown on the left above is a playroom staple, and there are so many different types of boxes to fit these now.

 Our Kallax system houses 3 Sprouts Storage Boxes (shown below/right).
 I am crazy for the whole 3 Sprouts range and their boxes are adorable.
-I also love these cool Scandinavian style storage boxes on casters from Nobobobo (shown left below)… it was difficult to pick my favorite design of theirs to feature!
+I also love these cute personalized storage boxes on casters from Etsy (shown left below)… it was difficult to pick my favorite design of theirs to feature!

 4. Art Wall